What is there to do at night in Prague? A lot!

-It has a raw egg added during the last few minutes of preparation to let the soup cook it, and is topped with lots of croutons.
+It has a raw egg added during the last few minutes of preparation to let the soup cook and is topped with lots of croutons.

 You can try these dishes and find others at local Prague restaurants, some of which are listed under our recommended dining options.

 For those over the drinking age, the Drunken Monkey Pub Crawl is one of the most popular pub crawls in the city.

-They have games like flip cup and giant jenga and offer a free t-shirt or headband with your entry fee.
+They have games like flip cup and giant Jenga and offer a free t-shirt or headband with your entry fee.

 The whole family can enjoy the various playgrounds and parks available in Prague.

 We have more, great family-friendly suggestions in the section below!

 They often run on Friday & Saturday nights at 5:30 pm and 6:00 pm.
 The 5:30 pm tour guides cater to children and have a high-energy tour planned.

 If there are no kids in your group, you might want to stick with the 6:00 pm tours.
 You’ll still get the same great information with a little less theatrics.

 Want to get a bird’s eye view of Prague at night?
 One of the best places to see the city from up above is Prague Castle.

-There are other great spots within the castle, if you want to go exploring for them.
+There are other great spots within the castle if you want to go exploring for them.

-If you want to see Prague from the Petrin Observation Tower, it is on the same side of the Vltava River.
+If you want to see Prague from the Petrin Observation Tower, it is on the same side as the Vltava River.
 You can take a hike up the main hill of the park, or get a ride on the funicular!

 There is a section below that has more budget-friendly options!

-The Prague City Pass is a great option if you’re looking to see and do as much as possible in Prague.
+A Prague tourist pass is a great option if you’re looking to see and do as much as possible in Prague.